 A Kentucky Journey

-From bourbon to baseball bats, horse racing to sporty cars, Kentucky’s impact is wide.
-Take a 12,000-year “journey” with us from prehistoric times to the modern day and learn how Kentucky came to be part of the U.S. consciousness.
+From bourbon to baseball bats, horse racing to sports cars, Kentucky’s impact is wide.
+Take a 12,000-year “journey” with us from prehistoric times to the modern day and learn how Kentucky became part of the U.S. consciousness.
 You’ll:

 - Experience wartime and peace.

 - Meet free people and the enslaved, private citizens, and public figures.

 - See items that tell of Kentucky’s most famous – and infamous – citizens: the mirror that hung in Lexington madam Belle Brezing’s parlor; the coat Gov. William Goebel wore the day of his assassination; the pocket watch Abraham Lincoln carried in 1860.

 - Discover the things that illustrate everyday life for countless Kentuckians who helped set the Commonwealth’s course: handmade quilts that women carefully stitched to provide warmth for their families, hand-crafted furniture which stored the family treasures, tools of their trades.